-Toss cubed butternut squash in 1 tablespoon of oil and spread out on baking sheet.
+- Toss cubed butternut squash in 1 tablespoon of oil and spread out squash on a baking sheet.
 Bake squash for 20-25 minutes, or until you can easily pierce the squash cubes with a fork.

-Add cooked noodles back to pot with the butternut squash and cheese.
-Mix until combined and then pour into a 2-2.5 qt. baking dish or 9×11 baking pan.
+- Add cooked noodles back to pot with the butternut squash and cheese.
+Mix until combined and then pour into a 2-2.5 qt. baking dish or 9x11 glass baking pan.

-In a separate bowl, combine the almond flour, 1 tbsp. oil, and chopped sage.
+- In a separate bowl, combine the almond flour, 1 tbsp. oil extra-virgin olive oil, and chopped sage.
 Sprinkle over macaroni.

-- Make sure to shred the cheese yourself.
+- Make sure to buy block cheese and shred the cheese yourself.
 Pre-shredded cheese won't melt as well and won't turn out the same in this recipe.

 - Don't overcook the noodles.
 They will continue to cook when you bake the mac and cheese.
 They can even be slightly underdone after you boil them (but not crunchy still).